dddrrreee/cs140e-24win/labs/15-pinned-vm/README.md

      fault (using the `dfsr`), re-enables the domain permissions, and returns.
   4. Do (2) and (3) for store.
 Use (`PUT32`) so you can check the `pc`.
   5. Do (2) and (3) for a jump.
 You'll have to write the instruction for `bx lr` to a heap location and jump to it.
+Note: for this you'll need to also install a `prefetch` abort handler (just like we did last lab).

 Useful domain pages:
   - B4-10: what the bit values mean for the `domain` field.